xenocrat/mo2array/README.md

 ## Return values

-Returns an array of arrays containing the msgid and corresponding msgstr data discovered in the .mo file.
+Returns an array of the original strings and translation strings discovered in the .mo file.
 Returns `false` if the data cannot be decoded.